HarshRajIN/rubyntlmv2/README.markdown

 =========

 ruby-ntlm is NTLM authentication client for Ruby.
-This library has been updated to support NTLM v2.
-Work in Progress.
+This library is being updated to support NTLM v2.
+Still a Work in Progress.

 NTLM authentication is used in Microsoft's server products, such as MS Exchange Server and IIS.